Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in

 As the current porous media flow problem is simple, we can derive the adjoint formulation and infer the HF reference posterior (usually infeasible) without further physical simplifications.
-Moreover, to study the effect of model discrepancy between the LF and the HF model in BMFIA, we investigate two separate BMFIA approximations for a \emph{bad} \lfb and the \emph{moderate} \lfm by prescribing different pressure boundary conditions than the HF model.
+Moreover, to study the effect of model discrepancy between the LF and the HF model in BMFIA, we investigate two separate BMFIA approximations for a \emph{bad} \lfb and the \emph{moderate} \lfm by prescribing different pressure BCs than the HF model.
 In particular, compare with the HF BC in Equation \refeqp{eq:hfbc}:

-The two LF variants, the \emph{bad} \lfb and the moderate \lfm, are used in the following demonstration in this section to analyze the impact of a more or less noisy HF to LF relationship in the multi-fidelity conditional.
-For an actual, complex, nonlinear coupled problem, we would choose boundary conditions that match the HF model version as closely as possible.
+The two LF variants, the \emph{bad} \lfb and the \emph{moderate} \lfm, are used in the following demonstration in this section to analyze the impact of a more or less noisy HF to LF relationship in the MF conditional.
+For an actual, complex, nonlinear coupled problem, we would choose BCs that match the HF model version as closely as possible.
 The deviating physics of the LF model would arise here from the physical simplifications and numerical or geometrical coarsening.
-The moderate \lfm replaces the quadratic terms in the HF pressure boundary condition by a linear expression.
+The moderate \lfm replaces the quadratic terms in the HF pressure BC by a linear expression.
 The bad \lfb additionally neglects the dependence on the $c_2$-coordinate and uses a different pressure gradient in the $c_1$-direction.
-Figure \ref{fig: lf_hf_comparison} shows the magnitudes of the velocity fields predicted by the HF, the \emph{bad} low-fidelity model \lfb, and the moderate low-fidelity model \lfm, given four different permeability fields $k(\bx, \bc)$ (as input).
+Figure \ref{fig: lf_hf_comparison} shows the magnitudes of the velocity fields predicted by the HF, the \emph{bad} LF model \lfb, and the moderate LF model \lfm, given four different permeability fields $k(\bx, \bc)$ (as input).
 One observes significant deviations, particularly with respect to \lfb, which differs strikingly from the reference HF model.

 In the subsequent examples in Section \ref{sec: porous_autoencoder} to \ref{sec: porous_costs}, we will continue to use the two LF model variants \lfb and \lfm as well as the HF porous media model to compare and highlight several aspects of BMFIA.